 Explore County Tyrone | Ulster American Folk Park

 The Ulster American Folk Park is the ultimate tourist destination.
 When you are in Northern Ireland you should make it your top priority to visit.
 It is located on two Mellon Road Castletown, in Omagh.
-If you enjoy historical placed, you will love here as it tells the history of the Irish Famine and the emigrants who travelled to America during the disaster.
+If you enjoy historical places, you will love it here as it tells the history of the Irish Famine and the emigrants who traveled to America during the disaster.
 Here you will have the opportunity to wander through the thatched cottages where people would have lived, and you will be given tours with costumed characters.

 It takes approximately 2 to 3 hours to experience all the museum has to offer and the opening hours are: